-size | 19,565 hectares (196 square kilometers) |
+size19,565 hectares (196 square kilometers)

-Main attraction | mangrove swamps and sea grass, sand dunes and dry zone flora |
+Main attraction mangrove swamps and sea grass, sand dunes and dry zone flora

 Chundikkulam lies in Mullaitivu district on the edge of where the Jaffna Peninsula connects to the mainland of Sri Lanka.

-Chundikkulam Lagoon and its surrounding area was designated as a bird sanctuary on 25 February 1938 under the Fauna and Flora Protection Ordinance.
-Chundikkulam sanctuary became a national park on 22 June 2015 with an area of 19,565 ha (48,347 acres) Chundikkulam Lagoon is partly surrounded by mangrove swamps and seagrass beds.
+Chundikkulam Lagoon and its surrounding area were designated as a bird sanctuary on 25 February 1938 under the Fauna and Flora Protection Ordinance.
+Chundikkulam Sanctuary became a national park on 22 June 2015 with an area of 19,565 ha (48,347 acres) Chundikkulam Lagoon is partly surrounded by mangrove swamps and seagrass beds.
 The surrounding area includes palmyra palm trees, scrub forests and a variety of dry zone flora.

 Numerous varieties of water and wader birds are found in the park including bar-tailed godwit, black-tailed godwit, black-winged stilt, brown-headed gull, common sandpiper, curlew sandpiper, eurasian coot, eurasian curlew, eurasian spoonbill, eurasian teal, eurasian wigeon, garganey, greater flamingo, gull-billed tern, marsh sandpiper, northern pintail, oriental ibis, painted stork, ruff, shoveler, terek sandpiper and wood sandpiper.